oneblink/evergreen-sdk/README.md

 ### download (progressCB: function(stage: string, progress: number)): Promise<void>

-- progressCB - called whenever Ionic Deploy reports progress. `stage` will be one of 'download' or 'extract'
+- progressCB - called whenever Ionic Deploy reports progress. `stage` will be one of 'download' or 'extract', `progress` is the percent complete for that particular stage

 Resolves on successful download, rejects if an error occured